MT explosive motorboat: Specifications

 The MTs had a length of 5.62 m and a beam of 1.62 m.
-They were propelled by a 95 hp Alfa Romeo AR 6cc outboard motor and developed a maximum speed of 33 kn at full load.
+They were propelled by a 95 hp Alfa Romeo AR 6cc Inboard motor and developed a maximum speed of 33 kn at full load.
 The boats were specially equipped to be launched from a surface mother ship and then make their way through obstacles such as torpedo nets.
 The pilot would steer the assault craft on a collision course at his target ship, and then would jump from his boat before impact and warhead detonation.
 The pilot's cockpit was at the rear, in order to ensure an even distribution of weight with the 330 kg explosive charge inside the bow.

 Contrary to Japanese Shinyo-class motorboats, MT boats, though very dangerous to use in combat, were not designed as suicide weapons: Installed over the transom, the pilot had a crude ejector seat and after bailing out, the seat acted as a miniature raft to keep the pilot out of the water and immune from the lethal shock of the underwater explosion.
 Another very innovative design was the Isotta-Fraschini Z-drive transmission system, featuring an inboard engine and twin outboard contra-rotating propellers.

 Operational history

-On 25 March 1941, the destroyers Francesco Crispi and Quintino Sella departed from Leros island in the Aegean at night for the allied naval base at Souda Bay, Crete, each one carrying three MTs.
+On 25 March 1941, the destroyers Francesco Crispi and Quintino Sella departed from Leros island in the Aegean Sea at night for the allied naval base at Souda Bay, Crete, each one carrying three MTs.
 The destroyers released their MTs some 10 nm off Suda Bay.
 Once inside the bay, the six boats located their targets: the British heavy cruiser HMS York, the Norwegian tanker Pericles of 8,300 tons, another tanker, and a cargo ship.
 Two MTs hit York amidships, flooding her aft boilers and magazines.
 The Pericles was severely damaged and settled on the bottom.
 The other barchini apparently missed their intended targets, and one of them was stranded on the beach.
 All six Italian pilots were captured.
 The disabled York was later scuttled with demolition charges by her crew before the German conquest of Crete, while the disabled Pericles sank in April 1941 while being towed to Alexandria.